Neues vom Süderhof: Süderhof I (1991–1993)

-Actors

 The first six episodes of Süderhof were shot in mid-1991.
 They aired in late 1991 and early 1992, as the leading program of the ARD broadcasting channel.
 In mid-1992, another 6 episodes were shot (episodes 7–12).
 All of these episodes premiered in mid- to late 1993.
 Afterwards, there were broadcast in almost continuous repetition in all ARD-programs, as well as on 3sat and ORF.

-These actors starred in the leading roles in the first 13 episodes: